What is Reflexology?

 Reflexology works on the principle that the organs, glands and systems of the body are reflected on the feet and hands.

-In contrast to a foot massage, reflexology uses a unique combination of finger and thumb pressure to stimulate the reflex areas, reflexology aims to improve blood circulation, restore balance, encourage relaxation and invigorate the health of the client.
+In contrast to a foot massage, reflexology uses a unique combination of finger and thumb pressure to stimulate specific reflex areas.
+The aim is to improve blood circulation, restore balance, encourage relaxation and invigorate the health of the client.

 Contact me to find out more

 Reflexology’s aim is to rebalance the body’s systems, relax mind and body and encourage the body to heal itself.

 It may work alongside conventional medicine to promote relaxation for people going through chronic illnesses such as Multiple Sclerosis or cancer treatment.

 At your first session, we discuss your medical history and details about your lifestyle and dietary habits.
 We will chat about your general sense of wellbeing and your reasons for coming.
 I combine this with an examination of your feet and an exploration of the reflexes.

 At follow up sessions we start by discussing any progress you’ve made or any current conditions you might have.
 I’ll then put together a treatment plan for future sessions.

 The session includes some relaxation techniques as well as some more in-depth techniques for different reflexes and areas of the foot.
-These more in-depth techniques can cause some sensitivity but the sensation passes quickly and is always within your range of comfort.
+These more in-depth techniques can cause some sensitivity, but the sensation passes quickly and is always within your range of comfort.

 The effects of reflexology are unique to each person.